 We also teach children about the dangers of bullying through our curriculum.
+Please take a look at our curriculum on the website to see where we cover this.

 Bullying can take many forms and we have several policies that cover different aspects of bullying.
-Please see the Anti-Bullying Policy and the Positive Behaviour Policy
+Please see the Anti-Bullying Policy & Positive Behaviour Policy

-Child criminal exploitation (including involvement in county lines)-
+Child criminal exploitation (including involvement in county lines)